jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/source-block-class.md

 ### <a name="parameters"></a>Parámetros
  `_Msg`
- Un puntero a un `message` objeto que se va a enviar de forma asincrónica.
+ Un puntero a un `message` objeto que se va a devolver de forma asincrónica.

 ##  <a name="consume"></a>consumir